Skip to main content

 Client Portals

-Another tool that can be useful when setting up a legal billing system is a client portal.
+Another legal billing software feature that can be useful when setting up your law firm's billing system is a client portal.
 This allows your clients to access their documents and invoices within a secure portal on your website and pay electronically via credit card payments or ACH Debit payment methods.

 By leveraging these tools at your firm, you can ensure accurate invoicing and an efficient payment process that will help you get paid faster.